 Just a drizzle of dark chocolate really takes these treats to the next level.

-The dark chocolate adds a burst of antioxidants and contains heart-healthy compounds as well.
+Dark chocolate adds a burst of antioxidants and contains heart-healthy compounds as well.

 Both are delicious, it just depends on how much chocolate you want in each bite!